Neuro-Mechatronics-Interfaces/matlab_package__charts/README.md

 ![Example animated Raster Map](docs/Example__Raster_Chart.gif)

 ### Snippet ###
-** Example Use Case **
-Let's say we want to visualize putative MUAP waveforms across the array and know how it "looks" in a spatial sense.
+_Example_: Let's say we want to visualize putative MUAP waveforms across the array and know how it "looks" in a spatial sense.
 This example illustrates how we can do this quickly.
 ```(matlab)
 load('R:\NMLShare\raw_data\primate\Darcy\Darcy_2022_10_28\Darcy_2022_10_28_A_0.mat'); % Has data in array `samples`
 t = (0:((size(samples,2)-1)))./4000;